bringauto/module-gateway/README.md

 * CURRENTLY UNUSED
   * BRINGAUTO_SAMPLES=ON/OFF
 	  - DEFAULT: OFF
 	  - if on enable build/configure of sample aplications
 	  - if off disable build/configure of sample application

 ## Tests

 [Tests Readme](./test/README.md)

+## Memory leaks

+It is possible, that valgrind will show you, that there are still reachable memory leaks.
+It is caused by dlopen function.
+We are not sure, if bug is in dlopen or in valgrind, but we cannot do anything with that.
+The bug is already [reported](https://bugs.kde.org/show_bug.cgi?id=358980).